duembgen/duembgen.github.io/_posts/2025-10-27-subspaces.md

 categories: [research]
 ---

-*This writeup has made my [previous post "series" on Kernel-Image-Primal-Dual SOS formulations](/research/2025/08/24/kipd-minimization.html) somewhat obsolete.
+_This writeup renders my [previous post "series" on Kernel-Image-Primal-Dual SOS formulations](/research/2025/08/24/kipd-minimization.html) somewhat obsolete.
 It provides a more mathematically principled way of deriving things, by embracing the subspace view.
-I decided to restart from scratch after reading [this](https://francisbach.com/sums-of-squares-for-dummies/) great blog post of Francis Bach.*
+I decided to restart from scratch after reading [this](https://francisbach.com/sums-of-squares-for-dummies/) great blog post of Francis Bach._

+_To generate this blogpost, I used Gemini to type up my handwritten notes.
+The narrative was written by myself, but I did use Gemini as a "critique" after the fact.
+I added a section about this in the end of this [other blogpost](/misc/2025/08/18/blog-posts-in-2025.html)._

 In this post, we'll explore a geometric perspective on sum-of-squares (SOS) and moment relaxations for solving polynomial optimization problems.
 In the literature, we come across very different formulations, and the connections between those formulations are often blurred.
-I hope that this blogpost clarifies things for the reader the way it did for me!
+I hope that this blogpost clarifies these connections for the reader as much as it it did for me.

 You can run the notebook implementing the toy example here: